Umang-gauswami/human-action-recognition/README.md

 numpy==2.3.2
 pillow==11.3.0
 ```
-- Note: All other dependancies will be installed automatically
+- Note: All other dependencies will be installed automatically

-## Here steps to run the Humang Action Recognition App Locally
+## Steps to run the Human Action Recognition App Locally
 - 1. Create a new virtual environment and activate it ( Windows )
      ```text
      python -m venv venv